 As a posted worker in Denmark, you are covered by the holiday rules that apply in your home country.
 The length of the holiday and your holiday pay are, however, determined by the Danish Holiday Act if the Danish provisions are more favourable.

 How much holiday are you entitled to?

-Employees who are temporarily employed and entitled to full pay for public holidays and sick days, are also entitled to pay during holidays.
-Pay during holiday is the equivalent of regular pay at the time of the holiday.
-In addition to regular pay, these employees also receive a holiday supplement.
-The holiday supplement is 1 percent of salary during the accrual year.
+Workers who are hired on a monthly basis and entitled to full pay on public holidays and during sick leave are also entitled to pay during annual holidays.
+The amount paid during holidays is the usual salary as applicable at the time of the holiday.
+In addition to the normal salary, such workers also receive a holiday bonus.
+The holiday bonus is 1% of the salary received during the year of accumulation.